-Filed by the Registrant

-Filed by a Party other than the Registrant o

-Check the appropriate box:

-- o Preliminary proxy statement.

-- o Confidential, for use of the Commission only (as permitted by Rule 14a-6(e)(2)).

-- x Definitive proxy statement.

-- o Definitive additional materials.

-- o Soliciting material pursuant to §240.14a-12.

-ANI Pharmaceuticals, Inc.

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of filing fee (check the appropriate box):

-- x No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-o Fee paid previously with preliminary materials.

-o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+Registrant 🗵 Filed by a Pa rty other than the Registrant \square Check tl propriate box: iminary proxy statement. fidential, for use of the Commission only (as permitted by Rule 14a-6(e)(2)). × initive proxy statement. initive additional materials. citing material pursuant to §240.14a-12.
+5011 Clung material pursuant to \$240.14a-12.
+ANI Pharmaceuticals, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paymen t of fi ling fee (check the appropriate box): \boxtimes No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Che the ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or edule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-Notice of Annual Meeting of Stockholders To be held on May 17, 2017
+Notice of Virtual Annual Meeting of Stockholders To be held on June 5, 2020